 The potential for stem cells to treat a variety of currently untreatable human diseases has received worldwide attention.
 In particular, research in animal models and some early clinical trials have stem cells could potentially be used to treat patients suffering from disorders of the nervous system, such as stroke and spinal cord injury, conditions which are devastating to the patients, their families, and society as a whole.
 Transplantation studies using neural stem and progenitor populations are one strategy to promote tissue repair and we are actively pursuing these paradigms with novel cell sources combined with bioengineering strategies.

 Stroke can happen at any age.
 While most prominent in the aged population, it can occur perinatally and into adulthood.
-We are taking two approaches to promote repair of the stroke injured brain.
+We are using a number of stroke models and taking two stem cell based approaches to promote repair of the stroke injured brain.
 First, the use of factors to activate stem cells that are already resident in the mammalian brain to ask whether this can promote “self-repair” mechanisms.
 Behavioural assays for sensory-motor function as well as cognition are employed- arguably the most clinically relevant outcome measurements.
-In adult models of stroke we are transplanting clinically relevant human derived neural precursor cells into the injured brains.
+In adult models of stroke we are transplanting clinically relevant human derived neural precursor cells into the injured brains and asking important questions about the mechanisms by which the transplanted cells support recovery.
 We want to know if cell integration into the host tissue is required for functional recovery or whether the transplanted cells mediate their benefit by releasing factors that promote host plasticity.
 These are fundamental questions that will help to focus future stem cells based therapies to treat stroke.

 Spinal cord injury (SCI) is a devastating event with major social and economic implications.
 We are using a combination of strategies including tissue engineering and endogenous stem cell activation in an attempt to achieve functionally significant repair and regeneration in rodent models of SCI.
 In collaboration with neurosurgeons and bioengineers we are combining our efforts to replace lost cells; create devices that promote neural stem cell migration and provide an local environment that promotes repair and recovery following neurotrauma.